PaleovirologyLab/hi-fever/README.md

 - Bedtools (https://bedtools.readthedocs.io/en/latest/index.html)

 ### Citation
-Cite our work at: Please cite (paper) when using HI-FEVER in your projects.
+Please cite (paper) when using HI-FEVER in your projects.